Hornbill-Docs/esp-user-guide/esp-user-guide/customers/contacts.md

 * If Service Manager has also been installed, you can configure what rights the contact has when viewing the company's requests on the customer portal, via the company record > Requests section > Portal Access option.

 ## Administration
 * Users with the Form Designer role will be able to add custom fields, hide existing fields, edit their properties, and edit which sections of the contact record, fields are displayed in.
-This can achieved by dragging and dropping the fields into the required sections.
+This can be achieved by dragging and dropping the fields into the required sections.
 With the Form Designer role, users will see a design option to go into edit mode.
 * View and Manage contact portal access through Configuration > Platform Configuration > Customer Portal.

 <!--